 In some instances, a class action may offer some advantages, as they aggregate a large number of individualized claims into one representational lawsuit.
 The aggregation can increase the efficiency of the legal process, lower the costs of litigation and in some cases offer the solution to a common problem wherein small recoveries do not provide the incentive for any individual or law firm to file an individual lawsuit.

 However, a class action suit can also be a detriment to many class members, as they are often forced into a blanket “low ball settlement” and higher attorney fees.
 At Schmidt & Clark, LLP we understand that our clients are suffering emotionally and economically due to loss of wages and/or high medical bills and we plan to maximize each client’s recovery by filing individual cyclospora lawsuits on their behalf.

-The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in cyclospora lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in cyclospora food poisoning lawsuits.
+We are handling individual litigation nationwide and currently accepting new cyclospora cases in all 50 states.

-Free Case Evaluation: Again, if you were the victim of food poisoning, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you were the victim of food poisoning and diagnosed with Cyclosporiasis, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and we can help.